Phone-GWP-group

 Don't blend in with rival products

-Choosing colours for your packaging that elicit a specific emotion or feeling amongst your ideal consumer can be a clever strategy.
-But what if all your competitors are doing this too?
+Choosing colours for your packaging that elicit a specific emotion among your ideal consumers can be a clever strategy, but what if all your competitors are doing the same?

 Sometimes, it can be hard to differentiate between products and packaging on a shelf as they are all optimised to the same criteria.